steveloughran/kerberos_and_hadoop/sections/hdfs.md

 HDFS Block Tokens do not (as of August 2015) contain information about the identity of the caller or the process which is running.
-This is somewhat of an inconvenience, as it prevents the HDFS team from implementing user-specific priority/throttling of HDFS data access —something which would allow YARN containers to manage the IOPs & bandwith of containers, and allow multi-tenant Hadoop clusters to prioritise high-SLA applications over lower-priority code.
+This is somewhat of an inconvenience, as it prevents the HDFS team from implementing user-specific priority/throttling of HDFS data access —something which would allow YARN containers to manage the IOPs and bandwith of containers, and allow multi-tenant Hadoop clusters to prioritise high-SLA applications over lower-priority code.

 ## HDFS Namenode

-1. Namenode
+1. Namenode reads in a keytab and initializes itself from there (i.e. no need to `kinit`; ticket renewal handed by `UGI`).
+1. In a secure cluster, Web HDFS requires SPNEGO
+1. If web auth is enabled in a secure cluster, both the DN web UI will requires SPNEGO
+1. In a secure cluster, if webauth is disabled, kerberos/SPNEGO auth may still be needed to access the HDFS browser.
+This is a point of contention: its implicit from the delegation to WebHDFS --but a change across Hadoop versions, as before an unauthed user could still browse as "dr who".

+## Datanodes

 ## HDFS Client interaction